myyc/moonies/README.md

 1. The code requires a bunch of secrets to compile and to work, it's mildly unusable at the moment unless you have the "private" objects set up.
-2. Should you have those secrets, there is no caching, so if you're flooding somebody's website with your calls... well, you know.
+2. ~~Should you have those secrets, there is no caching, so if you're flooding somebody's website with your calls... well, you know.~~ There is some caching implementation now so let's skip this.

 TODO
 ====

 * Implement some "dummy data" interface so that other people can check this out.
-* Caching, seriously, what the fuck.
+* ~~Caching, seriously, what the fuck.~~
 * Fix flymake.